xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 The reader should first go back and read the full analysis for the enhanced editor [[2.3]](#2.3).

+Because this feature provides help and is not strictly necessary for the user to edit OAL, completion proposals shall be chosen to guide the modeler in the right direction.
+Confusing, invalid, and deprecated alternatives shall be strategically omitted when possible.

 ### 4. Requirements

 4.1 Context-sensitive completion assistance for user-defined identifiers is